-Travel and subsistence costs are only accepted under the De minimis regulation.
+Travel and subsistence costs are only accepted under Regulation A: De minimis of these National Rules for Participation.

 Type of Meeting Number of persons funded Comments Consortium meeting Max. of 2 persons per meeting Within the project period.
 International Conference Max. of 2 persons per event Max. of one conference every 6 months.
 'Other' project-related meetings Max. of 2 persons per occasion Need to be discussed and approved by the Council.